Wars of Augustus: 20 BC

+Asia

-ASIA: Augustus reaches a settlement that establishes individual rulers of Cilicia, Emesa, Lesser Arminia, and Commagene, bringing them under Roman influence.
+Augustus reaches a settlement that establishes individual rulers of Cilicia, Emesa, Lesser Arminia, and Commagene, bringing them under Roman influence.
 Additionally, Tiberius invades Armenia and reinstates King Tigranes.

+Parthia

-PARTHIA: Roman prisoners of war and captured standards are returned, and the acceptance of a more peaceful co-existence between the Romans and Parthians is established.
+Roman prisoners of war and captured standards are returned, and the acceptance of a more peaceful co-existence between the Romans and Parthians is established.
 This is praised as a "bloodless" victory and further cemented the idea in the empire of universal Roman rule being accepted.

 15 BC

+Alps

-ALPS: Tiberius and Drusus begin to campaign throughout regions in the Alpine territories; securing land, strengthening positions, in preparation for the invasion of Germania.
+Tiberius and Drusus begin to campaign throughout regions in the Alpine territories; securing land, strengthening positions, in preparation for the invasion of Germania.

 Roman Campaigns in Germania (c.12 BC – AD 16)

 The Roman campaigns in Germania were a series of conflicts between the Germanic tribes and the Roman Empire.
 Tensions between the Germanic tribes and the Romans began as early as 17 BC with Clades Lolliana, where the 5th Legion under Marcus Lollius was defeated by the tribes Sicambri, Usipetes, and Tencteri.
 Augustus responded by rapidly developing military infrastructure across Gaul.
 His general, Nero Claudius Drusus, began building forts along the Rhine in 13 BC and launched a retaliatory campaign across the Rhine in 12 BC.

 Drusus led three more campaigns against the Germanic tribes in the years 11–9 BC.
 For the campaign of 10 BC, he was celebrated as being the Roman who traveled farthest east into Northern Europe.
 Succeeding generals would continue attacking across the Rhine until AD 16, notably Publius Quinctilius Varus in AD 9, who suffered a major humiliation at Teutoburg Forest.
 During the return trip from his campaign, Varus was betrayed by Arminius, who was an ally of Rome and leader of the Cherusci.
 Roman expansion into Germania Magna stopped as a result, and all campaigns immediately after were in retaliation of the Clades Variana and to prove that Roman military might could still overcome German lands.
 The last general to lead Roman forces in the region during this time was Germanicus, the adoptive son of Augustus' successor, Tiberius, who in AD 16 launched the final major military expedition by Rome into Germania.
 The Roman Empire would launch no other major incursion into Germany until Marcus Aurelius (r.
 161–180) during the Marcomannic Wars.